GPSFileDepot

 Introduction

-This tutorial will guide you through the steps involved with installing PostgreSQL and PostGIS on your Windows based PC.
+This tutorial will guide you through the steps involved with installing PostgreSQL and PostGIS on your Windows based computer.
 PostGIS is a requirement for the way GPSFileDepot creates Garmin compatible maps.

 Instructions